AJFaraday/ruby-jam/docs/game/cheat_sheet.md

 Manners
 -------

-Panel games, much like the greatness of Great Britain, are founded on good manners.
+Panel games, like so many things in life, are founded on good manners.
 Here are some guidelines that make Just A Minute flow smoothly.

 * Not a word until round one.
 The introduction primes the audience for the show, this is easiest to do with one voice.
 * Good humour is the most important ingredient.